 Earthquake resistant homes from our Solid Timber range performed exceptionally well during the Christchurch earthquakes of 2011, and more recently during the Kaikoura earthquakes of 2016.

-On this video from the New Zealand Herald website, you can see first hand how one of our earthquake resistant homes remained unscathed following the 7.8 earthquake in Waiau, despite the home being positioned literally 30 metres from the fault line.
+In one instance, one of our Solid Timber homes remained completely unscathed following the 7.8 earthquake in Waiau, despite the home being positioned literally 30 metres from the fault line.
 Many other homes and buildings in the same small town were decimated and in ruins.
-Watch the video.

 We regularly have owners of Fraemohs homes contact us saying how safe they felt in their homes during the earthquakes.
 Here are a few: